Find a Job You Really Want In

 What are the four types of degrees?

-The four types of degrees are associate’s, bachelor’s, master’s, and doctoral.
-An associate’s degree typically takes about two years to earn and focuses on general education with a few specialized classes.
-These degrees are designed to prepare graduates to enter the workforce.
+The four primary types of degrees are associate’s, bachelor’s, master’s, and doctoral.
+An associate’s degree typically requires two years of study and encompasses general education alongside some specialized coursework, preparing graduates for entry-level employment.